Charged with a Traffic Offence in Singapore: What to Do

 Where the suspension period lasts a year or longer, his driving licence will become revoked and invalid.
 The licence holder will have to retake all the necessary driving tests before he can obtain his licence again.

-Will My Charge Leave a Criminal Record?
+Will My Conviction Leave a Criminal Record?

 What Do I Do If I have been Charged for an Offence Committed by a Friend/Relative Who was Using My Vehicle?